 Using these worksheets will help your child (and you) extract pertinent materials from the Bible reading, analyze it, categorize it, and produce a reference sheet for his or her Bible portfolio.
 This is not busywork- its writing to learn.

 These can be used for all ages even non readers!
 Mom can fill in the pages for younger students using Charlotte Mason narration principles (child tells mom what happened, mom fills in worksheet).
+You need the free Acrobat Reader to open them.

 Sample of Bible Character Worksheet